 Finished up my sad salad.

-Gave the pieces of chicken a run through a 350°F oven for about 10 minutes on a Silpat just to make sure they were cooked all the way, given the warnings on the card and my own dubious meat handling choices.
+Gave the pieces of chicken a quick run through a 350°F oven for about 10 minutes on a Silpat just to make sure they were cooked all the way, given the warnings on the card and my own dubious meat handling choices.
 This also crisps them up even more, which helps in that faux-fried-chicken thing we’ve got going here.

 Final plate, with that scrumptious green salad.
 The chicken itself was actually pretty dope, but I could pass on the sad salad next time.